 The price is understandably a bit higher, typically between $4,000 to $7,000 per month, but the results you'll see from such social media marketing specialists will be more than worth it.

 Unlike social media management tools, these services offer everything from marketing strategy to paid advertising to improve your overall strategy on social media.
 Because of this, social media management services vary greatly in cost depending on a wide range of factors, including:

 - The type of services you require

-- Which platforms you want to share content on
+- Which platforms you'd like to share content on

 - The level of analytics you need